kgroveshok/z80-homebrew/DEV-DIARY.md

 * TODO fix saving more than a single block of file storage.
 Means to concate multiple blocks?

+* TODO Add to docs that looking up file name of id is just id BREAD
+* TODO Add to docs that looking up file id by name just need to go through 1-32 and look for name

 * TODO Add word to call fill_display with a char
 * TODO New value type for signed and unsigned val.
 Add to maths. added DS_TYPE_SNUM need a word to convert type.
 SIGN/UNSIGN.
 Fix up <= and dot.
 * TODO Add FILL word - ( addr n char -- ) fills address for n long with char